TKenneweg/RAG_Dataset_Gen/README.md

 # Retrieval Augmented Generation Systems: Automatic Dataset Creation, Evaluation and Boolean Agent Setup

 This repository is for the paper "Retrieval Augmented Generation Systems: Automatic Dataset Creation, Evaluation and Boolean Agent Setup".
 If you use this repository, please cite the paper.
+The original datasets used in the paper are in the folder wikirag_090124.

 ## Prerequisites